 Climate Change from the Streets

-(Yale University Press, book manuscript under contract)
+(Yale University Press, 2020)

-This book argues that for society to successfully resolve the phenomenon of climate change, critical attention must be placed on the cultural and human dimension of climate policy.
+This book argues that for society to successfully resolve the phenomenon of climate change, critical attention must be placed on the cultural and human dimensions of climate policy.
 Central to this argument is the demonstration that environmental protection and improving public health are inextricably linked and maintaining that link is key to advancing future climate action policies.